golang/website/_content/blog/json.md

 Only data structures that can be represented as valid JSON will be encoded:

-  - JSON objects only support strings as keys;
-    to encode a Go map type it must be of the form `map[string]T` (where `T` is any Go type supported by the json package).

   - Channel, complex, and function types cannot be encoded.

   - Cyclic data structures are not supported; they will cause `Marshal` to go into an infinite loop.

   - Pointers will be encoded as the values they point to (or 'null' if the pointer is `nil`).

+  - JSON objects only support strings as keys;
+    to encode a Go map type it must be of the form `map[X]T`, where `X` is either string, int, or an implementator of `encoding.TextMarshaller`, and where `T` is any Go type supported by the json package.

 The json package only accesses the exported fields of struct types (those that begin with an uppercase letter).